belinwu/samples/README.md

 # Samples

-Samples for Android and Kotlin.
+Samples for learning Android and Kotlin.

 # License